jason420247/alexa-ask-watson/README.rst

 Get Started with Bluemix
 ------------------------
-Create your cogntive application using Flas and Watson Conversational Service
+Create your cogntive application using Flask and Watson Conversational Service

 1. Create a Bluemix Account